-Philosophy majors interested in attending graduate school are strongly encouraged to select PHIL 201 to satisfy the logic requirement, and to select PHIL 400, 405 and 410 to satisfy the core-area course requirements.
-Such students also should consult with a faculty member as early as possible.
+Philosophy majors interested in attending graduate school are strongly encouraged to select PHIL 120 Symbolic Logic to satisfy the logic requirement, and to select PHIL 400 Ethics Seminar, PHIL 405 Epistemology Seminar, and PHIL 410 Metaphysics Seminar to satisfy the core-area course requirements.
+Such students should also consult with a faculty member as early as possible.